 There are several options at your disposal when if you want to pump out in in-house HTML5 banner on the fly.
 If you’re still considering creating one from scratch, check out this great workshop from DoubleClick.
 You'll need to have a strong facility with HTML5; you should also know that your ad will need to be SSL compliant.

 It’s quite possible you’re still on the fence about creating HTML5 ads.
-Perhaps you need to see them in action to believe in their efficacy.
+Perhaps you need to see some of the best HTML5 banner ads in action to believe in their efficacy.
 We have you covered.
 To pique your inspiration, we’re going to show you three ways you can create HTML5 ads that give you a chance at drastically increasing click-through rates.
-We’ll show an example for each, and discuss why each ad is effective in utilizing the ascribed tactic.
+Here are three HTML5 banner examples--let's discuss why each ad is effective in utilizing each ascribed tactic.